lordofbane/homeassistant-bitaxe/README.md

 ## Installation

 1. Clone this repository into your `custom_components` directory.
+You can import this repository to HACS too.
 2. Restart Home Assistant.
 3. Add the integration via the Home Assistant UI.